Why transfer to AIU?

-AIU’s MOS Pledge program can help you receive maximum credit for your previous military training, saving you time and money toward your degree.
-Students automatically receive a certain number of credits based on their MOS level, plus any additional credits based on their other experience.
+AIU’s MOS Pledge program can help you receive maximum credit for your previous military training, which can save you time and money toward your degree1.
+Students may automatically receive a certain number of credits based on their MOS level, plus any additional credits based on other qualifying experience.

-AIU has partnered with the Community College of the Air Force to automatically accept credits to all CCAF graduates.
+AIU has partnered with the Community College of the Air Force to automatically accept credits from all CCAF graduates.

 Official military transcripts are the only acceptable documentation for Military training, MOS, MOS level, and Service School credit.
 A DD-214 is considered acceptable documentation for those who are retired from the military or whose service predates the military transcript systems.
 For a list of other acceptable military documents that can be evaluated for military students whose service predates the military transcript system go to: www.acenet.edu.